Virginia students protest Youngkin transgender policies

 “For too long, there has been a constant abdication of parental rights and involvement in the public space with their children.
 This policy, in my opinion, enforces those rights of parents to have a proper say in their (children’s) upbringing, health and safety,” wrote Everett Gillus Jr., who declined further comment when reached by AP.

-The Virginia Department of Education will review all of the comments submitted — over 17,000 were in by Tuesday morning — and may make “final edits” to the guidelines before they are finalized by the state superintendent, said Charles Pyle, a spokesman for the Virginia Department of Education.
+The Virginia Department of Education will review all of the comments submitted — over 17,000 were in by Tuesday morning — and may make edits to the guidelines before they are finalized by the state superintendent, said spokesman Charles Pyle.

 On the issue of enforcement, the state law is silent.